tisztamo/Junior/prompt.md

 Requirements:

-Extract the code from the change before executing!
+If the change starts with shebang, execute it directly.
+Otherwise call extractCode on it first.